drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		@DiscComGeom.
 	] <edge_def>

-	Alterantively we could say an edge doesnt contain its endpoints which could be more useful in different contexts.
+	Alternatively we could say an edge doesn't contain its endpoints which could be more useful in different contexts.
 But now we define the triangulation.

 	#definition[
-		A _triangulation_ of a planar point set $P$ is a subdivision of the plane determined by a maximal set of noncrossing edges whose vertex set is $P$
+		A _triangulation_ of a planar point set $P$ is a subdivision of the plane determined by a maximal set of non-crossing edges whose vertex set is $P$
 		@DiscComGeom.
 	] <triangulation_def>

 	This is a somewhat technical but precise definition.
-The most important point in @triangulation_def is that it is a _maximal_ set of noncrossing egdes which for us means that we will not have any other shapes than triangles in this structure.
+The most important point in @triangulation_def is that it is a _maximal_ set of non crossing egdes which for us means that we will not have any other shapes than triangles in this structure.

 	#subpar.grid(